slsa-framework/slsa/docs/spec/v0.2/provenance.md

 <a id="builder"></a>
 `builder` _object, required_

-> Identifies the entity that executed the recipe, which is trusted to have
+> Identifies the entity that executed the invocation, which is trusted to have
 > correctly performed the operation and populated this provenance.
 >
 > The identity MUST reflect the trust base that consumers care about.
 How
 > detailed to be is a judgement call.
 For example, [GitHub Actions] supports
 > both GitHub-hosted runners and self-hosted runners.
 The GitHub-hosted runner
-> might be a single identity because, it's all GitHub from the consumer's
+> might be a single identity because it's all GitHub from the consumer's
 > perspective.
 Meanwhile, each self-hosted runner might have its own identity
 > because not all runners are trusted by all consumers.
 >
 > Consumers MUST accept only specific (signer, builder) pairs.
-For example, the
+For example,
 > "GitHub" can sign provenance for the "GitHub Actions" builder, and "Google"
 > can sign provenance for the "Google Cloud Build" builder, but "GitHub" cannot
 > sign for the "Google Cloud Build" builder.